ele-ra/ECharge/README.md

 This is an app to manage charging events of electric vehicles.
-User from the list of known users can login into the app and receive a token to perform operations in the system.
+User from the list of known users can login into the app and receive a token to perform operations in system.

 Open endpoint provided to show App version and Db version defined in app properties.
 It is accessible with path:

     /info/version

-Only for Admin user:
+**Only for Admin user**

 GET request

         /api/admin/chargingsessions

-List charging sessions with option to filter by dates using path variables <from> and <to>, where the date in supported formats should be entered.
+List charging sessions with option to filter by dates using path variables From and To, where the date in supported formats should be entered.
 Supported formats are:
 "yyyy/MM/dd", "yyyy/MM/dd HH:mm", "yyyy-MM-dd", "yyyy-MM-dd HH:mm"

 POST request

         /api/admin/connector/create

 Add new connector to the system linking it to an existing charge point.
 It is not possible to add connector without a link to charge point.